Q: Do I have to be an employee (or spouse of an employee) of the University of California, Davis to be a member of UFC?

 Q: Do I have to pay the $30 annual dues if I participate in only one section?

 A: Yes.
 Your $30 dues pay for UFC's operating expenses, including the printing and mailing of the yearly program handbook and the roster; fees for the website services; insurance; subsidizing some of our programs; and other expenses.
 These costs exist whether you are a major participant or a minor participant.
-In addition, $6.00 of your dues is given to the Scholarship Endowment.
+In addition, $6.00 of your dues is used to fund scholarships.

 Q: Will I receive a receipt for my scholarship donation for income tax purposes?